-She has been Chair of Poste Italiane SpA since May 2023.
+Born in 1971; she has been Chair of Poste Italiane S.p.A. since May 2023.

-Matteo Del Fante, 56 years old, Chief Executive Officer.
+Matteo Del Fante, chief executive officer.

-Born in Florence in 1967, married, he has two children.
 A "Political Economics" graduate from the Luigi Bocconi University of Milan.
 He did a Masters in international financial markets at the Stern Business School, New York University.

 He began his career at the JP Morgan Research Department in 1991.
 After rising through the ranks in Milan and London, he became a Managing Director in 1999.
 He stayed at JP Morgan until 2003, where he was responsible for public sector clients in the EMEA (Europe-Middle East-Africa) area.
-In 2004, he joined Cassa Depositi e Prestiti SpA (CDP), shortly after its privatisation, as Head of Finance and M&A. At CDP, he began working in the real estate sector.
-In 2009, he became Chief Executive of the Group's asset management company (CDP Investimenti SGR SpA), and subsequently became its Chair until August 2014.
+In 2004, he joined Cassa Depositi e Prestiti S.p.A.
+(CDP), shortly after its privatization, as Head of Finance and M&A. At CDP, he began working in the real estate sector.
+In 2009, he became Chief Executive of the Group's asset management company (CDP Investimenti SGR S.p.A.), and subsequently became its Chair until August 2014.